View submissions on the final report on the APVMA’s cost recovery arrangements.

 Submissions on the final report

-All information (including names and contact details) contained in submissions will be published on the department’s website, unless you indicate that you would like all or part of your submission to remain in confidence.
-Automatically generated confidentiality statements in emails will not suffice for this purpose.
-Respondents who would like part of their submission to remain in confidence should provide this information marked as such in a separate attachment.
+All information (including names and contact details) contained in submissions has been published on the department’s website, unless the authors indicated that they wanted part of theirsubmission to remain in confidence.
+Automatically generated confidentiality statements in emails did not suffice for this purpose.
+Respondents were advised that if they wanted part of their submission to remain in confidence they were to provide this information marked as such in a separate attachment.